 Organisational and City Level Learning

 One of the pilot transfer projects focused on the transfer of an integrated public food policy successfully developed in Sodertajle, Sweden.
 That good practice involved a long list of key contributors, ranging from senior elected officials, to public procurement officers, local food producers and school canteen staff.
-In the resulting exchanges, each participated in relaying their learning experiences to peers from other cities.
-Feedback suggests that this precise mapping of stakeholders was an important contributory factor to the success of the project – now widely adopted in other EU cities.

 This eclectic group of stakeholders is likely to be a characteristic of this new generation of transfer networks.
 As its name suggests, the Bee-path network, led by Ljubljana, places beekeeping at the heart of a new concept or urban ecology.
 Beekeepers, environmental policy officers and mobility experts may be amongst the stakeholder map in each city.
 Meanwhile, Manchester’s Culture for Climate Change project explores ways in which the creative and cultural sectors can contribute to the reduction of carbon emissions.
 Arts officers, NGOs and museum staff may be in the frame here.
 In Badalona, Silver Cities brings together older people, health and care professionals and caring NGOs to transfer a model of supporting older people to live fulfilled independent lives.